Sophia settling for sleep

 - with a hardship grant from Work and Income (ask your midwife, or social worker)

-- buy one from through Trade Me
+- buy one from through Trade Me (Baby Gear Listings) either new or used, or receive one from friends or family

 If you live in a region that is providing the Pepi-Pod® programme and think your baby is eligible, you can ask your whanau worker, midwife or another health professional for a referral.